If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

 When most people think of Pinterest, they figure that they don’t belong.
 After all, it is a site filled with fashion, beauty, recipes, and crafts.
 While there is a lot of this on the site, it is so much more than this.

 Pinterest is a visual search engine.
 Users visit the platform to learn about everything from how to core an apple to how to get a zipper unstuck.
 They look for tips on saving money, parenting ideas, travel tips ….. and so much more.

 As with any new platform, there are right and wrong things you can do.
 The best way to get started with Pinterest is to understand pinning strategies.
 The book Precision Pinning is a helpful guide that has helped countless people learn how to use Pinterest to send massive traffic to their websites.

 1. Create your account

 Visit Pinterest and get signed up.
-It is best that you do not sync with your Facebook account, but rather, create an actual login via email and password.
+You shouldn’t sync with your Facebook account, but rather, create an actual login via e-mail and password.
 That way, if something happens with your Facebook login, your Pinterest account is not negatively affected.

 Once created, you can select categories to add to your feed.
 Select those topics you feel would best connect to your site and brand.

 When you create your account, you need to make sure that your description tells not only who you are, but what it is you can provide to the reader.
 This way, when they visit you, they know right away what they can learn from you.